igorkry/tnt4j-streams/README.md

 stream should skip unparseable entries.

 `JSONEnvelopeParser` transforms received JSON data package to Map with entries `MsgBody`, `path`, `Tag` and `host`.
 `MsgBody` entry value is passed to stacked parser named `AccessLogParserCommon`.
-Note that activity event will contain all fields processed by all stacked parsers.
-Custom fields values can be found as activity event properties.

 Details on `AccessLogParserCommon` (or `ApacheAccessLogParser` in general) can be found in section 'Apache Access log single file' and 'Parsers configuration # Apache access log parser'.